oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/9-create-measure.md

 In the case of the Discount Percent measure, we can average because each row represents a single sale (quantity = 1).
 We also need to consider the meaning of 0 and null values.
 In this data set, there are null values where there is no discount.
 Therefore, the average of Discount Percent is the average of when a discount was given.
 If the quantity was anything other than 1, a weighted average would probably be needed.
 See [Live SQL tutorial Aggregating Data using Weighted Averages in Analytic Views](https://livesql.oracle.com/apex/livesql/file/tutorial_G4EG6JY9E0U6TFT2RCCLT3F1V.html)

-The bottom line is that you must be thoughtful when aggregating rations using average.
+The bottom line is that you must be thoughtful when aggregating rations using averages.

+You may now **proceed to the next lab**

 ## Acknowledgements